About the Teacher

-I graduated from Leeds High School in 1995, attended Jefferson State Community College, and eventually graduated from Samford University in 2000.
-I graduated Samford with a Bachelor of Arts in History and Spanish and a minor in religion.
+I graduated from Leeds High School in 1995, attended Jefferson State Community College, and graduated from Samford University in 2000.
+I graduated Samford with a Bachelor of Arts in History and Spanish and a minor in Religion.
 After graduating from Samford in 2000, I worked for a year as an ESL instructor for Jefferson County and as a personal trainer.
 Next, I moved to North Carolina where I studied at Wake Forest University and received a Masters in Divinity.
 After Divinity School I moved to Chattanooga, Tennessee where I landed a job as a Spanish teacher at Chattanooga State Community College.
-I found that I really enjoyed teaching and eventually was hired to teach high school Spanish at Whitwell High school and worked at other schools in the Chattanooga area.
+I found that I really enjoyed teaching and was hired to teach Spanish at Whitwell High school.
+I also worked at other schools in the Chattanooga area as well.
 I graduated with a Masters in Education from the University of Tennessee at Chattanooga in 2006.
 I began teaching at Saint Clair County High School in 2013.

 Supplies for both the Cultural Anthropology AND Spanish classes:

 - loose leaf paper 8 1/2 X 11 inches